-Melbourne's history is connected to the figure of Ned Kelly, the famous bushranger.
-You can observe his self-made armour and more relicts in Melbourne museum and visit the museum of Old Melbourne gaol, where Ned Kelly was imprisoned before he was hung.
+Melbourne<'s history is connected to the figure of Ned Kelly, the famous bushranger.
+You can observe his self-made armour and more relics in Melbourne Museum and visit the museum of Old Melbourne gaol, where Ned Kelly was imprisoned before he was hung.

 Melbourne has one beach located near the city center, in the district of St. Kilda.